zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 ### Secure Enclave

-There are two kinds of processors, *application processor* and *Secure Enclave*.
+There are two kinds of processors, *application processor (A7)* and *Secure Enclave*.

 **What is Secure Enclave?**
-A coprocessor fabricated in the Apple A7 chip, has ITS OWN *secure boot* and *personalized software update*, *encrypted memory* and *hardware random number generator*.
+A coprocessor fabricated in the Apple A7 chip, has its OWN *secure boot* and *personalized software update*, *encrypted memory* and *hardware random number generator*.

 **What does Secure Enclave do?**
 It provides all cryptographic operations for Data Protection key management and maintains the integrity of Data Protection, it is also responsible for processing fingerprint data, determining if there is a match, and enabling access or purchase on behalf of the user.

 **How Secure Enclave communicate with app processor?**
-Through interrupt-driven mailbox and shared memory data buffers.
+Communication is isolated to an interrupt-driven mailbox and shared memory data buffers.

 Each Secure Enclave is provisioned during fabrication with its own *UID (Unique ID)*, not known to Apple, not accessible to other parts of the system.
 Note that this UID is NOT SAME with that fused into application processor.